JacksonGao1999/IELTS-questions-2023-May-to-August/README.md

-## 6. Small businesses
+### 6. Small businesses

 1. Are there many small businesses where you live?
-2. Do you prefer to buy things from a large company or small business?
+2. Do you prefer to buy things from a large company or a small business?
 3. Have you ever worked for a small business?
 4. Would you like to start your own small business one day?

-## 7. Jewelry
+### 7. Jewelry

 1. How often do you wear jewelry? /Do you often wear jewelry?
 2. What type of jewelry do you like to buy?
 Have you ever bought jewelry for someone else? / Do you usually buy jewelry?